 • To make monster horns, pipe melted candy melt into horn shapes onto wax paper and attach to cake pops using additional candy melt.
 For large horns, I like to stick a sprinkle in the head for support/backing.

-Halloween Cake Pops Recipe tips and tricks
+Halloween Cake Pops Recipe Home Chef Tips

 • Melt the candy melts according to package directions.
 Each brand may vary slightly.
 I use the microwave in 15 second intervals, but you can also melt them on the stove top or in a double boiler.